 What makes this problem so insidious is that it’s very easy to lull yourself into thinking that you actually have an expert on your payroll or to think that you can save a fee or commission by doing it yourself.
 It’s my experience that for the individual investor they couldn’t be more wrong.
 These individuals are lured into a false sense of confidence by the fact that most of the time they can in my opinion do about as well as an expert advisor, but it’s that other percentage of the time that kills their financial plan as surely as Brenda or her baby might have died without an expert by their side.
 Expert advisors are thus not paid for the portfolios they construct or the advice that they give, they are paid for the conviction that the portfolios they construct will perform according to the client’s objectives and that their advice is time tested with real people.
 Most importantly expert advisors are paid for the years they have spent learning to reprogram their investment circuitry so that they don’t buy high and sell low like the typical investor.
 They learn to be aggressive when others are fearful and fearful when others are aggressive.
 In this regard, advisors are made and not born.
 I know that it took me many years and many financial losses to reprogram my thinking.

 The world book dictionary defines an expert as- a very skillful person; a person who knows a great deal about some special thing; authority; specialist.
 Furthermore, they use the words proficient and skilled as synonyms for the word expert but they are quick to point out the subtle differences between the three words.
-They wouldn’t want to confuse people into thinking that just because one is skilled at something that they are proficient and that just because one is proficient at something doesn’t mean they are expert.
+They wouldn’t want to confuse people into thinking that just because one is skilled at something that they are proficient and that just because one is proficient at something doesn’t mean they are an expert.

 As is the case with Brenda, she was skilled at giving birth implying she knew how to do it and the attending nurse was proficient.
 But neither was an expert.
 Expertise implies having mastery or unusual ability as the result of experience in addition to training and practice.
 Lastly, the same dictionary uses the words novice, beginner and amateur as antonyms for the words expert.
 What can we learn from this bit of word play?
 Simply the following, in a crisis there is a major difference between someone that is an expert and a non-expert.
 It doesn’t matter if you are skilled or proficient.
 It is just not sufficient.
 For all practical purposes you are no better off than the novice, beginner or amateur.
 I suggest that given the fact that most people won’t attain expert status when it comes to money and since most people will find themselves invested in financial markets that are under some stage of extreme fear or greed at multiple points in their life that they hire an expert and pursue individual satisfaction in other areas of their lives.